I am Luke,

 an experienced and versatile creative professional with skills as a graphic designer, illustrator, animator, retoucher, copywriter…and a bunch of other stuff.

 I have over a decade of experience as a print and digital creative designer at two of the UK’s largest multimedia publishers working across editorial, advertising and marketing departments.
 In 2017 I was honoured for my work in editorial design by the Society of Editors when I made the final shortlist of six in the Designer of the Year category at the UK Regional Press Awards.
+I have recent experience of children’s magazine design and communication design for the IT sector.

 In the past I have also worked for a time as a project worker for people with learning disabilities, as a postman and as a farm hand.